 The scheme does not apply to retirement age pensioners who continue to receive the same level of support they would have received had the Council Tax Benefit scheme continued.

 From 1 April 2016 our scheme has provided working-age claimants with support of up to 75 percent of their council tax liability.
 Therefore, all working age residents will be required to pay a minimum of 25 percent of their liability.

 Any support awarded is credited directly to the council tax account with a new bill issued to confirm the revised amount to pay.

 Contact us to make a claim for Council Tax Support.

 Have your say

-We asked for your views on the Council Tax Support scheme for 2018/19 and whether the minimum contribution for working age claimants should remain at 25% of their council tax liability.
+We are seeking your view as to whether the minimum working-age contribution for 2019/20 should remain at 25 percent of the residents' council tax liability.

-The responses to the consultation are included in the 2018/19 Council Tax Support consultation report and this was reported to councillors in December 2017 as part of the decision making process.
+The responses to the consultation will be reported the councillors as part of the decision making process.